 Lastly, here are parting messages from Dafna and David for young scientists:

 Dafna: It’s really important to follow your brain and your heart in terms of what it is you want to do.
 Don’t get sidetracked by the flashiness of a methodology or by the fact that a certain phenomenon has been published in a high-profile paper.
 Use your creativity and your curiosity to drive what you’re doing.
 From my experience, that has been the most important ingredient for success and what is ultimately most rewarding.
 So really think about the interesting questions, don’t shy away from the more difficult questions, rise up to the challenge and do whatever you can to meet it.

 David: If someone’s really interested in pancreatic cancer, they should find people they can start working with and talking with now.
 They should contact the participants – the course instructors and students – to seek from them any knowledge about the course that could help them on their quest to learn more about pancreatic cancer.
 And pretty much anyone who’s a lecturer in this course is more than happy to help someone get started on their path.

 Thank you to Dafna, Howard, Tony, and David for taking the time to chat with us.
 For more conversations with our other meeting organizers and course instructors, go here.
-Also, to gain a trainee's perspective on the Ion Channels course, read our Q&A with Lee Shaashua.
+Also, to gain a trainee's perspective on this workshop, read our Q&A with Lee Shaashua.